AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 These two values are \textbf{not} equal (or comparable), and nothing we've said implies that they should be!
 There are \emph{qualitative differences} between the two that is not represented in the current units.
-On the one hand, we have something like *relative block frequencies,* and on the other we have something like \emph{a ratio of the \textbf{weight or value} of block creation}.
+On the one hand, we have something like *relative block frequencies,* and on the other we have something like \emph{a ratio of the \ul{weight or value} of block creation}.
 But they have the same units!
 What's going on?
 How do we know whether a constant of conversion \emph{works} for our purposes?